utkusarioglu/wordpress-react-typescript/README.md

    - `DB_NAME`: Name for the schema that WordPress will use
    - `DB_ROOT_PASS`: MySql root user password

-1. Run `./wrt.sh bootstrap` to set the theme name and get project dependencies
+1. Run `./wrt.sh bootstrap` to set the theme name, build the containers and download the dependencies.
+This operation may take a while.

 1. Start your devcontainer.
-Note that this may take a while as some packages will be added to the WordPress image (such as Git).

 1. If you have a WordPress database backup, you can include the steps from the section **Usage with pre-existing database image** at this step.
 If you do,